-What Refrigerator should I buy for my Kitchen?
+What Refrigerator Should I Buy For My Kitchen?

-by Team HomeServe |
+By Team HomeServe

 Home to all of your groceries, your refrigerator is an important kitchen appliance.
 When it stops cooling efficiently, you risk spoiled foods and wasted energy.
-Follow these steps when it's time to invest in a new refrigerator:
+Follow these steps when it's time to invest in a new refrigerator.

-Determine size and capacity
+Determine Size and Capacity

 Start by measuring your current refrigerator to determine the size that fits your kitchen.
 You'll also want to take note of how much room your kitchen allows for doors to open and close easily.
 Consider the capacity, which depends on how many people live in your home and how much food you plan to store.
 About 19 to 22 cubic feet is the average for a family of four.
-If you have little ones at home, check out these kid-friendly refrigerator options Consumer Reports highlighted.

 There are plenty of options for fridge style, including top or bottom freezer, as well as French and side-by-side doors.
 Next, choose a finish, such as stainless steel or matte black.
 The size and design of your kitchen may make these style decisions for you.
 Otherwise, it's up to your personal preference.

-Check out the features
+Check Out the Features

-• Ice and water dispenser
+• Ice and water dispensers

 • Door-in-door storage access